Suv4o/blog-article-to-podcast/EXAMPLES.md

 npm start -- example-article.md --speakers=2
 ```

-Creates a conversational podcast with Alex and Sam.
+Creates a conversational podcast with Aleks and Nicole.

 ## With Custom Files